 Daily Homework: You will have practice problems from the primary text and assigned readings from supplementary text.
 You will also analyze additional health related datasets.
 From time to time you will have a quiz on the assignments and the reading.
 Quiz grades will be averaged with the daily homework.
 Late daily homework MUST be submitted by the class period after the due date.
-You may use this grace period only twice.
+Homework submitted after the keys have been posted will receive a grade of 0.
 You are expected to spend 12 hours per week working for this class (3 hours in class, 9+ hours outside of class).